gabrielibagon/OpenBCI_NodeJS/examples/labstreaminglayer/readme.md

-# OpenBCI Node SDK to Python
+# OpenBCI Node SDK to Lab Streaming Layer

 ## About